Charcuterie & Cheese: Austin’s Best

-With four locations in and around Austin, The Grove is a nice choice for anyone seeking convenience and for the more budget conscious foodies.
+With four locations in and around Austin, and a fifth slated to open in The Domain Northside in Spring 2019, The Grove is a nice choice for anyone seeking convenience and for the more budget conscious foodies.
 They have a vast menu, featuring New American cuisine sourcing local and organic ingredients when possible.
 The kitchen caters to personal needs/preferences and can accommodate gluten-free, vegetarian, and vegan diets.
 Each location is unique; however, they all have great al fresco options.
 As their name suggests, The Grove has a strong emphasis on wine with over a hundred to choose from (including several on tap) by flight, glass, or bottle.
 All locations offer one board for 16$ [price subject to change].

 Hours: Vary by location.
-Please see their website.
+Please visit their website.
 Brunch available on weekends during select times.
 Reservations available online.